 Note: If you get an error in Eclipse, right-click on the src folder and select New/Package.
 Once you create a new package, drag the .java files into that package.

 Now you are ready to start writing your own Java programs with the Hummingbird!
-You can use these videos to help you connect lights, motors, and sensors to your Hummingbird Bit.
-Once you have some parts connected, use this reference to learn more about what methods are available in the Hummingbird and Microbit classes.
+These lessons will help you to get started, and this reference summarizes the methods that are available in the Hummingbird and Microbit classes.